 Note: Faculty reserves the right to alter the schedule as necessary, with notification to students.
+See Blackboard for specific details on requirements and due dates for each module.

 Core Values Commitment

 The College of Education and Human Development is committed to collaboration, ethical leadership, innovation, research-based practice, and social justice.
 Students are expected to adhere to these principles: http://cehd.gmu.edu/values/.